falyan/setup-loki-using-helm-for-kubernetes-onpremise/README.md

-# setup loki using helm for kubernetes onpremise
+# setup loki using helm for kubernetes on-premise
 setup loki using helm for k8s on premise
 ![Alt text](image.png)